 Secret Lives tests the judgments of its author in other ways also.
-In the first place, it completely destabilises the familiar dichotomy which underpins analyses of intimate relations where polygyny is associated with the timeless and unchanging village and monogamy with the transforming modernity of the city.
+In the first place, it completely destabilises the familiar dichotomy that underpins analyses of intimate relations where polygyny is associated with the timeless and unchanging village and monogamy with the transforming modernity of the city.
 Two of the village wives, Iya Tope and Iya Femi, come from monogamous families, the first Yoruba and the second Muslim, where religious sanction of polygyny is supposed to reinforce indigenous African customs, but in this case does not.
 Iya Segi, the first wife, and the husband, Ishola Alao, come from single parent families headed by strong and successful village matriarchs.
 Traditional family relationships thus appear quite unproblematically to encompass monogamy and single parent families where the households sometimes suffer extreme poverty, but seem generally settled, happy and secure.
 In fact, Iya Femi’s parents, by inference, appear to be very much in love and inseparable even in their deaths, which occur when “a log slip[s] from a lorry and crush[es] them on a road they travelled every day” (121).
-By contrast, modern city monogamies are fraught relationships which are sometimes de facto polygynous.
+By contrast, modern city monogamies are fraught relationships that are sometimes de facto polygynous.
 Bolanle’s parents are in a monogamous union where “for life” means not till they are parted by death, as is the case with Iya Femi’s “traditional” parents, but rather that the family is a prison for the emasculated (as opposed to sterile or impotent) father who escapes through drink, and a prison for the two daughters who escape through doomed relationships.
 The other marriage encountered in the city is that of the parents of Segun, Bolanle’s first true love.
 Segun’s father is the wealthy landlord of the large middle class housing estate on which Bolanle’s parents are tenants.
 Segun’s father is a public philanderer whose informal “polygyny” is tacitly accepted by the mother for the sake of her material well-being and social position.
 On one of her secret visits to Segun’s suite at the family’s lavish mansion, Segun confides his embarrassment at his nightclubbing father to Bolanle: “I could have been sitting there having a drink with my friends and we would all have seen my father walk in with a girl on each arm” (181).
 This is the same occasion where the family falls victim to an armed robbery in which the father is gunned down.

 The novel also clearly makes a somewhat contradictory case through Bolanle for romantic love as the sole foundation of the modern monogamous marriage endorsed by the author.
 Bolanle, like many an Austen heroine, is an avid reader of romance fiction, a genre which is growing apace in Africa with dedicated African romance imprints like the Nigerian Ankara Press, and even bigger digital growth with romance fiction published online, for example the Valentine’s Day Story Anthology available for download as a PDF document.
 Ironically, Bolanle pretends to go to bed early to read her Mills and Boons as a pretext to allow her to escape to her boyfriend’s home on the night Segun’s family gets robbed and his mother is killed.
 Bolanle’s teenage love affair has all of the hallmarks of the classic romance fiction scenario, namely, a young, attractive, intelligent, heroine of aspirant social class and a desirable, wealthy, somewhat unattainable hero.
 Bolanle’s dreams of romance, however, are finally shattered when, subject to the terrors and humiliations of the armed robbery, which the pair watch hidden in the en-suite bathroom roof, Segun does not acknowledge Bolanle at all: